gbif/jekyll-hp-base-theme/pages/measurements.md

 {% endif %}{% endraw %}
 ```

-See more option in the [plausible documentation](https://plausible.io/docs/plausible-script)
+See more options in the [plausible documentation](https://plausible.io/docs/plausible-script)

 And in your configuration files `_config.yml` and `_config_staging.yml`, `_config_uat.yml` you add
 ```yaml